imperionite/ghg-scout/README.md

 **GHG Scout PH** is an open-source, API-driven, community-based greenhouse gas (GHG) emission web application of the [GHG Data Explorer PH](https://ghgph-55623.firebaseapp.com/) designed to **empower schools and LGUs in the Philippines** to monitor, estimate, and visualize their local GHG emissions.
 It bridges the gap between national-level reporting systems like the [Philippine Greenhouse Gas Inventory Management and Reporting System (PGHGIMRS)](https://niccdies.climate.gov.ph/ghg-inventory) and community-level participation.

 This tool is designed to be lightweight, educational, and locally relevant — supporting GHG emissions awareness and its climate change impact and reporting at the grassroots level.
+Please check the [implementation plan](https://github.com/imperionite/ghg-scout/blob/main/IMPLEMENTATION.md) for details.

 ---